Amitnaresh29/Banking_System/README.md

 # Banking System
-steps to run the program :-
+Steps to run the program :-

 1.Install Python on your system.

-2.create a folder.
+2.Create a folder.

 3.Create a file inside the folder and name it as  "BankingSystem.py".